f5devcentral/f5-velos-training/docs/velos_monitoring_snmp.rst

 SNMP Support for F5OS will vary by release.
 In the intial v1.1.x versions of F5OS SNMP support is limited to SNMP Trap support from the system controllers & chassis partitions, and **IF-MIB** support for the chassis partitions.
 F5OS v1.2.x added addtional SNMP support including Link Up/Down Traps for chassis partittions, and support for  **IF-MIB**, **EtherLike-MIB**, & the **PLATFORM-STATS-MIB**.

+As of F5OS 1.2.0 the list of MIBs available are as follows:

+- SNMP-FRAMEWORK-MIB
+- SNMP-MPD-MIB
+- SNMP-TARGET-MIB
+- SNMP-USER-BASED-SM-MIB
+- SNMP-COMMUNITY-MIB
+- SNMP-NOTIFICATION-MIB
+- SNMP-VIEW-BASED-ACM-MIB
+- SNMPv2-MIB
+- IF-MIB
+- EtherLike-MIB
+- IANAifType-MIB
+- F5-PLATFORM-STATS-MIB
+- F5-COMMON-SMI-MIB
+- F5-COMMON-SMI
+- F5-ALERT-MIB

+As of F5OS 1.2.0 the list of alerts that can be configured as traps is as follows:

+- Interface UP
+- Interface DOWN
+- Cold Start

 Enabling SNMP via CLI
 =============================